 By this time, I could tell the daylight hours were starting to get limited.
 It did make for a pretty drive.

 I still had some daylight for Martin County, Minnesota.
 It appears this courthouse was getting a facelift.

 It was time for me to find a place to sleep.
 I found this boat launch on Long Lake near St. James.
 I got a good night's sleep, and there was a nice sunrise in the morning.

 The first courthouse of the day would be Watonwan County, Minnesota.

-Traveling in the morning is often nice.
+Traveling in the morning is often pleasant.
 The roads are often nice and wide open.